Regina Todorenko: Biography

 Regina Todorenko was born 14 June 1990 in Odesa.
 As a child she spent a lot of time in the theatre studio, dance class, and took vocal lessons.
 She finished school with honors in 2007.
 In the same year Regina enrolled in the Odesa National Maritime University, the faculty of "Organization of transport and transport systems".
 In 2010 she entered the Kyiv National University of Culture and Arts, receiving a Master's Degree in Theatre Arts.

 From 2014 to 2021 she was the host of the program "Oryol i Reshka".

 In 2015 Regina Todorenko recorded her debut song and shot a video for the song "Heart's Beating".
 In the same year she became a member of the Russian show "Voice".
 At the blind audition Regina performed the song Tina Karol "the Night".
 Her tutor was Polina Gagarina.

-He appeared in the ninth season of ice show contest Ice Age.
+She appeared in the ninth season of ice show contest Ice Age.